KelvinShadewing/KyrodianLegends/wiki/magic.md

 * Sniper - Concentrates its bullets into a thin laser for extra precision and range.
 * Buster - An arm-mounted tric shot that can charge up large bursts.
 * Grenade - Turns mana charges into impact bombs.
 Midi's magic is an in-born and more complex version of this.
-* Sword - A basic melee weapon, blade length depends on the power output of the weilder.
+* Sword - A basic melee weapon, blade length depends on the power output of the wielder.
 * Whip - A flexible beam weapon that can grapple.
 * Shield - Acts as both a physical shield and magic ward.
 Can reflect small destruction spells.
 * Pickaxe - Used by miners to augment digging ability and break through stone with less physical effort.